-The preliminary EA and the unsigned FONSI will be subject to a 30-day public comment period (refer to Appendix H - Comments and Responses [Reserved]).
-The BLM received [reserved] comments on the lease sale (refer to section 4.3[reserved]).
+The preliminary EA and the unsigned FONSI was subject to a 41-day public comment period (refer to Appendix H - Comments and Responses.
+Only Parcel 7072 is moving forward).
+The BLM received 23,494 comments on the lease sale (refer to section 4.3).